autosome-ru/LegNet/models/README.md

 Model weights for a diffusion model are located in [diffusion](../diffusion/models/) folder.

-Model weights for an optimized LegNet architecture are located in [optimized](optimized) folder.
+Model weights for an optimized LegNet architecture are located in the [optimized](optimized) folder.
 These are compatible with PyTorch Lightning code which can be found in [ablation code](../dream_ablation/) and in the corresponding [tutorial](../tutorial/demo_notebook_optimized.ipynb).